ai-forever/Kandinsky-4/README.md

-# Kandinsky-4 flash: Text-to-Video diffusion model
+# Kandinsky-4: Text-to-Video diffusion model

+This repository is the official implementation of Kandinsky-4 flash and Kandinsky-4 Audio.

 ![]()